Filip Mihaljević (shot putter)

 Filip Mihaljević (born 31 July 1994) is a Croatian discus thrower and shot putter.
 He became European champion in shot put in 2022.
 He also won bronze medals at the 2016 World Indoor Championships and 2021 European Indoor Championships.

 He holds Croatian national record in shot put.

 Early life

-He was born in Bosnia and Herzegovina but moved to Split, Croatia.
+He was born in Livno in Herzegovina but moved to Split, Croatia.
 Until the age of 17 he played football, eventually switching to shot put.
-When he began he was a natural and many people around him believed he would eventually be an impressive discus thrower because of his build.

 NCAA

 He lived in Charlottesville, Virginia while attending the University of Virginia, where he trained under the tutelage of UVA Throws coach Martin Maric.
 Filip Mihaljević is a 3 time NCAA Division I Champion, 10 time All-American, 10 time Atlantic Coast Conference Champion, 2017 The Bowerman Award Semifinalist & 2017 ACC Outdoor Field Performer of the Year.